smaclennan/dot-emacs/src/README.md

     2emacs -name filename
     2emacs `find -name filename | head -n1`

-Note that it only returns the first match.

 # cpuid.c

 Tries to mimic the Linux cpuid command's output.
 The flags portion of